JRM232324/JuanRafael77.github.io/projects/dissertation.md

 ## Limitations

-The project had several limitations.
+The project found itself with several limitations.

-The final questionnaire received **40 responses**, which provided usable data but limited the statistical generalisability of the findings.
-Additionally, the research relied on self-reported responses, meaning participants' answers could be influenced by individual interpretation or recall bias.
+Overall, the questionnaire received 40 responses, which provided usable data but limited the statistical generalisability of the findings.
+Additionally, the research relied on self-reported responses, participants' answers could be influenced by individual interpretation or recall bias.

 These limitations were considered when interpreting the findings rather than treating the results as universally representative.